 - How have populations of river-dependent wildlife fared in recent years?
 Eagle populations have rebounded, but contaminants remain a threat to healthy reproduction.

 - Is is safe to eat the fish I catch?
 Locally-caught fish may contain contaminants harmful to humans.
 The report provides guidelines on reducing your exposure and improving fishery health.

 - What can I do to improve water quality and river health?
 Our Stewardship Guide lists several simple steps you can take to help reduce pollution in the Mississippi River watershed, like safely disposing of medications.

 “So, how is the Mississippi River?”

-The Stewardship Guide provides practical steps that individuals can take in their home, yard, and community to improve the health of the Mississippi.
+- Stewardship Guide The Stewardship Guide provides practical steps that individuals can take in their home, yard and community to improve the health of the Mississippi.

-The Policy Guide offers priority actions that federal, state, and local leaders can take for the river.
+- Policy Guide The FMR Policy Guide offers priority actions that federal, state and local leaders can take for the river.